HardikPARMAR111/node-assignment/readme.md

 ## **Setup environment variables**

 - PORT=4000
-- MONGO_URI=mongodb://localhost:27017/your-db-name //replace it with your db **use 127.0.0.1 if localhost is not working in mongo_uri**
+- MONGO_URI=mongodb://localhost:27017/your-db-name **use 127.0.0.1 if localhost is not working in mongo_uri**
+- replace it with your db
 - JWT_SECRET="your_secret_key"

 ##**start mongodb(if mongodb is not running)**